Year Two Residential Trip - Lincolnsfield

 Please do not send shampoo – we shower just before bed by which time the children are very tired and ready to sleep.
 Wet hair wakes them up again!
 We provide shower caps if necessary.

-PLEASE DO NOT SEND D.Ss, iPads, Cameras etc. (we cannot accept responsibility for them and the children WIL NOT have time to play with them!!)
+PLEASE DO NOT SEND D.Ss, iPads, Cameras etc. (we cannot accept responsibility for them and the children WILL NOT have time to play with them!!)

-PAYMENT DETAILS: The total amount payable for the trip is £100.
+The total amount payable for the trip is £100.
 This includes food, accommodation and all activities (including Funworld Activity Centre & Farmyard Funworld).
 All monies need to be paid using Parentpay.
-The full amount can be paid at any time, or instalments can be paid between now and 22nd May 2020 by which time we have to pay the centre.
+The full amount can be paid at any time, or instalments can be paid.
 If you have any concerns or further questions regarding payment, please do not hesitate to speak in confidence to Jessie or Lorraine.